Bitcoin History and Value: From Zero and Controversial to $64,000 and World Acceptance

 • Your money in the bank is not that safe!

 This is the part of the Bitcoin history that created the most discussions and adds a layer of complication.
 In ten years Bitcoin has become the 3rd largest commodity in the world only after Lindt Chocolate ($104K) and Berkshire Hathaway ($436K).
-Because of this, Bitcoin has taken a role of an “asset class” rather than a “currency.”
+Because of this, Bitcoin has taken the role of an “asset class” rather than a “currency.”

 In March of 2021, daily active addresses dropped to around 720,000 active addresses.